 '''

 incomplete.cases <- c()

 for (i in 1:length(cholesterol)) {

 if (is.na(cholesterol[i])) {

 incomplete.cases <- c(incomplete.cases,i)

 }

-}

 '''

-L.6.2 apply and Its Variants
+N.6.2 apply and Its Variants

 Particularly useful ways of avoiding iteration come from the function apply, and the closely related sapply and lapply functions.
-We saw apply in Chapter 6:
+(It particularly shows up apply in Chapter 6.)